X-Filess/RtmpStreamer/README.md

 # RtmpStreamer
-This is a rtmp push flow tool,which can accept ts flow adn package into rtmp flow.
+This is a rtmp push flow tool,which can accept ts flow and package into rtmp flow.